-- Is the policy or method or assumption that has been set by another party consistent with generally accepted actuarial practice? - Is the policy or method or assumption similar to what the AA would have chosen or if not similar would the outcome not be materially different? - Has the AA considered the other person's qualifications, competence, integrity, and objectivity?
+- Is the policy or method or assumption that has been set by another party consistent with a reasonable interpretation of the IFRS 17 standard? - Is the policy or method or assumption that has been set by another party consistent with generally accepted actuarial practice? - Is the policy or method or assumption similar to what the AA would have chosen or if not similar, would the outcome not be materially different? - Has the AA considered the other person's qualifications, competence, integrity, and objectivity?
 Has the AA considered discussions and correspondence between the AA and the other party regarding any facts known to the AA that are likely to have a material effect upon the information used?
 Is the other person aware of how the AA intends to use that person's work?
 Does the AA need to review the other person's supporting papers? - Is the AA able to judge the appropriateness of the policy or method or assumption set by another party without performing a substantial amount of additional work beyond the scope of the assignment?